Janet Ellis: 2014 – present

 Following a long-held ambition to write fiction, Ellis attended a writing course in early 2014 run by the Curtis Brown agency.
 During the course she began writing her first novel, and after completing it her agent Gordon Wise submitted it to publishers under the pseudonym Jo Winter, the name of one of her grandmothers.
 A bidding war resulted in Ellis securing a six-figure two-book deal with Two Roads.
 The novel, The Butcher's Hook, was published under Ellis's own name in February 2016.
 She was included in The Observers pick of the New Faces of Fiction 2016.
 In November 2016 the book was shortlisted for the 2016 Bad Sex in Fiction Award.

 In 2018 Ellis wrote an opinion piece in The Guardian newspaper in which she characterised Blue Peter as offering "...a view of a world worth growing up in".

-She appeared in a play "Once Seen on Blue Peter" at the 2018 Edinburgh Festival.
-Her second novel, "How It Was", was published in August 2019.
+Ellis appeared in a play, Once Seen on Blue Peter, at the 2018 Edinburgh Festival.
+Her second novel, How It Was, was published in August 2019.

+In 2025 Ellis was one of the judges of the 'Unpublished Novel' category of the Comedy Women in Print Prize.

 Personal life

 Ellis met her first husband, TV director Robin Bextor, at the age of 16 and married him in 1977 when she was 21.
 Their daughter Sophie was born in 1979.
 The couple separated during her time presenting Blue Peter.
-She met TV producer John Leach in 1986 and their son Jackson was born in 1987.
-After leaving Blue Peter Ellis married Leach in 1988.
-He was managing director of TV production company Sunset+Vine, and they had another child, daughter Martha, in 1990.
-Ellis is a board member of Lyric Theatre Hammersmith, a patron of Maggie's Centres, a patron of Humanists UK, and a Council and Honorary Member of the National Youth Theatre.
+She met TV producer John Leach in 1986 and their son was born in 1987.
+After leaving Blue Peter, Ellis married Leach in 1988.
+He was managing director of TV production company Sunset+Vine, and they had a daughter.
+Leach died in July 2020.
+Ellis is a member of the board of Lyric Theatre Hammersmith, a patron of Maggie's Centres, a patron of Humanists UK, and a Council and Honorary Member of the National Youth Theatre.

 Ellis was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to charity and theatre.